Published on July 29th, 2014 | by Jeff McIntire-Strasburg2

 I suppose I’ve got relatively narrow visions of a sustainable farming community: either an ecovillage, where food production is woven into the life of the of the residents, or the “urban farm,” where food production is implemented within existing (but often decaying) infrastructure.
 Growing food isn’t just a livelihood in these settings; it’s a integral part of what brings people together and gives them a common sense of purpose.
 No doubt there are variations on both of these models that have succeeded in not only increasing fresh food availability to local residents, but also connected these people more closely with one another and the natural world around them.

-In the past couple of weeks, however, I’ve come across a couple of other variations that I’m not so sure really work in terms of sustainability.
+In the past couple of weeks, however, I’ve come across a couple of other variations that I’m not so sure really represent genuine sustainable development.
 That doesn’t mean that the farming/gardening isn’t done with the long-term health of the land and people on it in mind, but, rather, that food production was integrated either into a model that isn’t particularly sustainable to begin with, or done in a manner that doesn’t really insure its long-term success.
 Let me jump right to the examples I found.

 The “Agrihood” Suburban Farming Community